Niederreiter cryptosystems using quasi-cyclic codes that resist quantum Fourier sampling: Introduction

 Using their idea, Dinh et al.~\cite{Dinh} showed, if the generator matrix of a McEliece cryptosystem is \textbf{well-scrambled} and \textbf{well-permuted}\footnote{For more details on well-scrambled and well-permuted, see Dinh et al.~\cite{Dinh}, after Corollary 1 in Section 4.2.}, it is resistant to QFS.
 Kapshikar and Mahalanobis~\cite{Kapshikar} used the same theorem to show that when certain kind of quasi-cyclic codes are used as the parity-check matrix of a Niederreiter cryptosystem, it is resistant to QFS.

-In this paper, we extend the result of Kapshikar and Mahalanobis~\cite{Kapshikar} to propose an enlarged set of quasi-cyclic codes, on which the Niederreiter cryptosystem is resistant to QFS.
-In this work we get similar results with a weaker condition on dimensions of codes and minimal degree.
+In this paper, we extend the result of Kapshikar and Mahalanobis~\cite{Kapshikar} to propose an enhanced set of quasi-cyclic codes with a more natural set of conditions, on which the Niederreiter cryptosystem is resistant to QFS.
+In particular, condition (IV) in the earlier work imposed a group theoretic condition on the parity-check matrix $\mathcal{H}$.
+We remove that completely.
+Furthermore, our earlier work was based on rate $\frac{m-1}{m}$ quasi-cyclic code.
+This work is on arbitrary quasi-cyclic code.

-The \textbf{main motivation for this research} is to explore quantum-security for Niederreiter cryptosystems using quasi-cyclic codes.
-There is a lot of interest in McEliece and Niederreiter cryptosystems using quasi-cyclic codes~\cite{baldi_07, zurich, Baldi, baldi_book,rosen,ota}.
-McEliece and Niederreiter cryptosystems using quasi-cyclic codes are candidates for NIST's post-quantum cryptography submissions~\cite{nist1,nist2,BIKE}.
-In this paper, we devise Niederreiter cryptosystem on quasi-cyclic codes that resists QFS.
-This way we can use some nice features of quasi-cyclic codes, like its fast decoding algorithm along with the idea of quantum security via the hidden subgroup problem that was in the original work of McEliece and Niederreiter.
+The \textbf{main motivation for this research} is to explore quantum-security for Niederreiter cryptosystems using \textbf{non-binary quasi-cyclic codes}.
+There is a lot of interest in McEliece and Niederreiter cryptosystems using quasi-cyclic codes~\cite{baldi_07, zurich, Baldi, baldi_book,rosen,otmani2010cryptanalysis,gaborit1,gaborit}.
+In this paper, we propose Niederreiter cryptosystems on non-binary quasi-cyclic codes that resists quantum Fourier sampling.
+This way we can use some nice features of quasi-cyclic codes, like its fast decoding algorithm and smaller key sizes along with the idea of quantum security via the hidden subgroup problem that was in the original work of McEliece and Niederreiter.
+This work complements the work of Baldi et al.~\cite{baldi_NB}.

-Our main theorem is the following: \begin{thmA} [Main Theorem] For quasi-cyclic codes, which satisfy conditions (i) - (v) in Section~\ref{cond_qcodes}, the corresponding Niederreiter cryptosystems resist quantum Fourier sampling attack. \end{thmA}
+Our main theorem is the following: \begin{thmA} [Main Theorem] For quasi-cyclic codes, which satisfy conditions (i) - (iv) in Section~\ref{cond_qcodes}, the corresponding Niederreiter cryptosystems resist quantum Fourier sampling attack. \end{thmA}